GrafeasGroup/blossom-wrapper/README.md

-# template-repo
+# Blossom Wrapper
-Repository with all the important info in it for starting new projects under the Grafeas Group umbrella.
+Repository which provides a wrapper around Blossom's API, allowing for invoking this API through methods.